CVE-2026-34660

 Remediation

-Proactive Monitoring: Review web server logs for suspicious URL patterns and monitor for unexpected client-side script execution within the application.
+Proactive Monitoring: Monitor web server logs for suspicious URL requests or unusual script activity.

-Compensating Controls: Deploy a Web Application Firewall (WAF) with rules configured to block malicious script injection attempts and validate input parameters.
+Compensating Controls: Deploy a Web Application Firewall (WAF) with rules configured to detect and block cross-site scripting (XSS) and malicious URL parameters.

 Exploitation status